Menu

 Query as table

-, you can create any type of SQL query.
+Setting the Format as query option to Table allows you to create any type of SQL query.
 The table panel automatically shows the results of whatever columns and rows your query returns.
-You can change the name of a column by using the AS
+You can change or customize the name of a Table panel column by using the SQL AS command.

 Macros